 '''

-Here's an example of how to add a LoRa interface

-using the RNode LoRa transceiver.

-[[RNode LoRa Interface]]

-type = RNodeInterface

-Enable interface if you want use it!

-interface enabled = True

-Serial port for the device

-port = /dev/ttyUSB0
+port = ble://

 Set frequency to 867.2 MHz

 frequency = 867200000

 Set LoRa bandwidth to 125 KHz

 bandwidth = 125000

 Set TX power to 7 dBm (5 mW)

 txpower = 7

 Select spreading factor 8.
 Valid

 range is 7 through 12, with 7

 being the fastest and 12 having

 the longest range.

 spreadingfactor = 8

 Select coding rate 5.
 Valid range

 is 5 throough 8, with 5 being the

 fastest, and 8 the longest range.

 codingrate = 5

 You can configure the RNode to send

-'''

-'''

 out identification on the channel with

 a set interval by configuring the

 following two parameters.

 id_callsign = MYCALL-0

-id_interval = 600
+id interval = 600

 For certain homebrew RNode interfaces

 with low amounts of RAM, using packet

 flow control can be useful.
-By default
+Bv default

 it is disabled.

-flow control = False
+flow_control = False

 It is possible to limit the airtime

 utilisation of an RNode by using the

 following two configuration options.

 The short-term limit is applied in a

 window of approximately 15 seconds,

 and the long-term limit is enforced

 over a rolling 60 minute window.
 Both

 options are specified in percent.

 airtime_limit_long = 1.5

 airtime_limit_short = 33

 '''

-6.7 RNode Multi Interface
+6.8 RNode Multi Interface